-- Contact the CSE Undergraduate Coordinator and request/complete the form for Independent Study, which requires signatures of all parties.
+- Contact the CSE Undergraduate Coordinator (email or other contact info) and request/complete the form for Independent Study, which requires signatures of all parties.
 Submit the form.
 Once the form is accepted, enrollment in CSE 400/400E will be completed.

 Success depends upon investment of time by the student, the accurate and timely reporting of issues and progress, and the regular meetings with supervising faculty to keep the work on track.
 Most students who succeed at independent study report that they spend more than the usual amount of time on independent study, because they find the work interesting and rewarding.

 What is the difference between my 4-year advisor and my departmental advisor?

 Students at Washington University are assigned many advisors, and it is helpful to know where to turn for advice in particular situations.
 Generally, your advisors can be split into residential advisors and academic advisors.
 There are two types of academic advisor: